Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Introduction

 When $\Pi_{\leq}(\mu,\nu)=\emptyset$ we set $\ell_{p}(\mu,\nu):=-\infty$.
 The name $p$-Lorentz-Wasserstein distance is motivated by the fact that $\ell_{p}$ satisfies a reversed triangle inequality (see Proposition \ref{prop:RTIellp}). \\ Note that \eqref{eq:defWpIntro} extends to Lorentzian pre-length spaces the corresponding notion given in the smooth Lorentzian setting in \cite{EM17} (see also \cite{McCann, MoSu}, and \cite{Suhr} for $p=1$).
 A coupling $\pi\in \Pi_{\leq}(\mu,\nu)$ maximising in \eqref{eq:defWpIntro} is said \emph{$\ell_{p}$-optimal}.
 The set of \emph{$\ell_{p}$-optimal} couplings from $\mu$ to $\nu$ is denoted by $ \Pi_{\leq}^{p\text{-opt}}(\mu,\nu)$.

 Maximising over \emph{causal} couplings $\Pi_{\leq}(\mu,\nu)$ instead of all the couplings can be modelled with an auxiliary cost (denoted with $\ell^{p}$) taking value $-\infty$ outside of $X^{2}_{\leq}$ (see Remark \ref{rem:eqellq}).
-This complicates the associated optimal transport properties, several fundamental results (see e.g. \cite{AGSBook, Vil:topics,Vil}) are not available in the present setting and classical concepts take a different flavour.
+The fact that the cost function takes value $-\infty$ makes the associated optimal transport problem more challenging: several fundamental results (see e.g. \cite{AGSBook, Vil:topics,Vil}) are not available in the present setting and classical concepts take a different flavour.
 These include: cyclical monotonicity, stability of optimal couplings, Kantorovich duality.
-It is indeed the goal of Section \ref{sec:OTLorentz} to study these notions in this setting.
+It is indeed the goal of Section \ref{sec:OTLorentz} to study such notions in this setting.
 It is beyond the scopes of the introduction to give a detailed account of the results (several are new even in the smooth Lorentzian setting), we only mention few notions (in a slightly simplified form) that will be useful for analysing timelike Ricci curvature bounds.

 We say that $(\mu,\nu)\in \Prob_{c}(X)^{2}$ is \emph{timelike $p$-dualisable (by $\pi\in \Pi_{\leq}(\mu,\nu)$)} if $\ell_{p}(\mu,\nu)\in (0,\infty)$, $\pi\in \Pi_{\leq}^{p\text{-opt}}(\mu,\nu)$ and $\supp \, \pi\subset \{\tau>0\}$.
 The pair $(\mu,\nu)\in \Prob_{c}(X)^{2}$ is \emph{strongly timelike $p$-dualisable} if in addition there exists a subset $\Gamma\subset \{\tau>0\}\subset X^{2}$ such that \emph{every} $p$-optimal coupling $\pi'\in \Pi_{\leq}^{p\text{-opt}}(\mu,\nu)$ is concentrated on $\Gamma$, i.e. $\pi'(\Gamma)=1$ (see Definitions \ref{def:Tpdual} and \ref{def:TStrongDual} for the precise notions).